 Montiors is a hard rated machine on HackTheBox created by TheCyberGeek.
 To get user we exploit an LFI vulnerability in a wordpress plugin to discover another vhost.
 The cacti application running there is vulnerable to SQLI which we can leverage to RCE and a reverse shell.
-Having a foothold we will find a service configuration exposing a shell script which contains the password of the user marcus
+Having a foothold we will find a service configuration exposing a shell script which contains the password of the user marcus.

-capability is enabled which lets us load our own kernel module.
+To obtain root we will first exploit an insecure deserilization vulnerability in Apache OFBiz running on tomcat to get a shell on a docker container.
+There we discover the cap_sys_module capability is enabled which lets us load our own kernel module.
 Compromising ring 0 we get code excution on the host, which leads to another reverse shell as root on monitors.
 There were also two unintended paths which made the whole machine rather quick and easy.
 These were patched rather quickly after release, but we will still look into both of them.

 User